 The endemic fauna are: Himalayan field mouse, spiny babbler, Nepali kalij, 14 herpetofauna, and six types of fishes.

-185 species of mammals are found in various parts of the Nepal.
+185 species of mammals are found in various parts of Nepal.
 Nepal’s dense tarai jungles are home to exotic animals like the Asiatic elephant, the one-horned rhinoceros, the Royal Bengal tiger among others.
-Also found here are the leopard, monkey, langur, hyena, jackal, wild boar, antelope, wild cat, wolf, sloth bear, chital or spotted deer and barking deer.
+Also found here are the leopard, Rhesus monkey, langur, hyena, jackal, wild boar, antelope, wild cat, wolf, sloth bear, chital or spotted deer and barking deer.
 Wild buffalo locally called “Arna” is found in the Koshi Tappu region.
 The western Tarai jungles of Suklaphanta is home to the swamp deer, while the endangered blackbucks are found in the Bardia region.

 Gangetic dolphins are found in the fresh waters of Narayani and Karnali rivers.
 The Himalayan region is also home to the elusive snow leopard and the red panda.
-Red panda, rarely seen because of its shy nature, are found around the Langtang region to Kanchenjunga.
+Red panda, rarely seen because of its shy nature, are found around the Langtang National Park to Kanchenjunga Conservation Area.
 Other mammals that live at high altitudes are yak, blue sheep, Himalayan tahr and musk deer.
 While otters are found in the Rara region north west, the Dhorpatan Hunting Reserve is home to the blue sheep and the Himalayan tahr.

 Reptiles:Nepal has two indigenous species of crocodile: the fish eating gharial with a long narrow snout and the marsh mugger which is omnivorous, eating anything it can catch.
 A very successful breeding project has brought the gharial back from extinction.
 Among the snakes found in Nepal there are: cobras, kraits, vipers, the Indian python etc. Other reptiles found in the country are turtles and monitor lizards.
 Some of these reptiles can be seen in the Chitwan National Park and Bardia National Park.